elmarquez/ngSolr/README.md

 0.5.1

+ ?
+SolrSearchService provides both a 'default' and named queries ?
+SolrSearchService passes the name of the query on update ?
+Other controllers listen for changes on their target named query, or 'default' if none is set

  x Refactor documentSearchController into separate search and result listing controllers x Diagram and narritive explaining workflow around crawler, visualization x Update the location URL when another page is selected